rexflores/NotesApp/README.md

 # Notes App

 This Android application allows users to create, read, update, and delete notes.
-The notes are stored locally using SQLite database.
+The notes are stored locally using the SQLite database.

 ## Project Setup